GPT, But Backwards: Exactly Inverting Language Model Outputs: Problem Setting

+Satisfying Equation \eqref{eq:opt_const_1} is trivial as any distance functions between the outputs $d(f(x'),y)$ would suffice.
+The same does not hold for Equation \eqref{eq:opt_const_2}.
+Consider the original input $x=$ \emph{``Did Brad Pitt die 2022''} and adversarial input $x'=$ \emph{`` or decre grossziewic''} from Figure \ref{tab:auditing_example}.
+Both of these inputs actually cause the model $f$ to produce the same output $f(x)=f(x')=$ \emph{``You should be ashamed of yourself''}.

-An alternative approach is to satisfy Equation \eqref{eq:opt_const_2} by integrating additional information about the language model $f$.
-On the one hand, assuming a deterministic generation process with a greedy decoding strategy (see Section \ref{sec:background_models}), the objective function $\Phi$ returns zero for any inputs that yield identical output token sequences:
+\paragraph{Objective Function Choice.} In order to satisfy Equation \eqref{eq:opt_const_2}, we can include additional information about the language model $f$.
+One possible assumption is the use of a deterministic generation process.
+With a greedy decoding strategy , the following objective function $\Phi$ returns zero for any inputs that yield identical output token sequences:

-where the past output tokens $y_{<i}=y_1\dots y_{i-1}$ are fixed to match the target output.
-In the majority of our experiments, the objective function $\Phi_{text}$ is not informative enough to always reconstruct the original input $x$ (see Section \ref{sec:analysis_experiments}).
+where the past output tokens $y_{<i}=y_1\dots y_{i-1}$ are fixed to be the target output.
+In the majority of our experiments, the objective function $\Phi_{text}$ is still not informative enough to always reconstruct the original input $x$ (see Table \ref{tab:tradeoff_table}).
 However, false positives become rarer as the length of the output $m$ increases (see Appendix \ref{sec:appendix_extra_logits_vs_tokens}).

-On the other hand, we can assume that we have access to certain output token probabilities.
-This assumption is not uncommon in LLM auditing, see for example \cite{Morris2023_language} and \cite{gao2024dorydeliberativepromptrecovery}.
-Moreover, there is growing momentum toward enabling chatbots to report the uncertainty of their responses, either visually or numerically \cite{duan2023shifting} (see examples in Appendix~\ref{sec:appendix_ui_and_api}).

-In this case, our objective function will return zero for inputs that produce identical output probabilities:
+On the other hand, we can assume to have access to certain output token probabilities.
+This assumption is not uncommon in LLM auditing, see for example \cite{Morris2023_language, nazir2025betterlanguagemodelinversion} and \cite{gao2024dorydeliberativepromptrecovery}.
+Moreover, there is growing momentum toward enabling chatbots to report the uncertainty of their responses, either visually or numerically \cite{duan2023shifting}, with examples provided in Appendix \ref{sec:appendix_ui_and_api}.
+In this case, our objective function will return zero only for inputs that produce identical output probabilities:

-where $d(\cdot,\cdot)$ is any distance metric between two discrete probability distributions.
-Throughout the remainder of this paper, we assume access to the logits of the original distribution, as applying the SoftMax operation can distort the information and lead to vanishing gradient issues (see Chapter 6.2.2 of \cite{goodfellow2016deep}).
-The impact of each additional piece of information on our ability to reconstruct the input is analysed in Section \ref{sec:analysis_experiments}.
+For the remainder of this paper, we access the logits rather than the probabilities of the original distribution, as applying the SoftMax operation can distort the output information and lead to vanishing gradient issues \cite{goodfellow2016deep}.